I Double Dog Dare You!

 This is known as “the Sword Verse” dated 731, meaning at the end of Muhammad’s life.
 Are not those being called “Radical Islamic Muslim Extremists” essentially saying, Muhammad’s later revelation to be rid of the non-Muslims abrogates all the verses preceding that teach tolerance toward these infidels (infidels–that would be me and all the atheists or people of the book-Christians and Jews)?
 How literal must the Muslim take all of the divine will?

 Al-Qaeda and Isis are Muslims who refuse to abrogate the divine will of Allah.
 Radical!
 Their scholars want nothing to do with creating a “modern, “moderate”, “liberal” version of Islam where abrogation is needed to make Islam appear to be peaceful towards the infidels.
+They want nothing of cultural conformity or assimilation into anything but a pure Sharia Law.

 Demands for abrogation rise from all fronts, in every culture and religion.
 Resistance shows up in many forms, both peaceful and violent.